Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Definitions

 A second $q$--deformed integer and factorial that will be used is

 The two $q$--deformations are related by

-The first $q$--deformation with the square brackets is more natural in an algebraic setting, because it reflects the $q\mapsto q^{-1}$ symmetry, while the second $q$--deformation with the curly brackets is more natural in an probabilistic setting, because $q^2$ is the asymmetry parameter in the asymmetric simple exclusion process.
+The first $q$--deformation with the square brackets is more natural in an algebraic setting, because it reflects the $q\mapsto q^{-1}$ symmetry, while the second $q$--deformation with the curly brackets is more natural in a probabilistic setting, because $q^2$ is the asymmetry parameter in the asymmetric simple exclusion process.
+Throughout the paper we will assume $0<q<1$.
+Also, define the $q$--exponentials